The role of solenoids in electrical and electronic systems.

 What is a solenoid and how does it work in an electrical system?

-A solenoid is an electromagnetic device that converts electrical energy into mechanical energy by creating a magnetic field as current passes through a coil of wire.
+A solenoid is an electromagnetic device that converts electrical energy into mechanical energy by creating a magnetic field when current is passed through a coil of wire.
 This magnetic field can move a metal core, creating linear motion.
 This mechanism is essential in many applications, such as switches, valves, and relays.

 What are the main applications of solenoids in electronic systems?